joeltimothyoh/Copy-Files/README.md

 ```

 ## Scheduling
+Copy-Files scripts can be scheduled to automatically make copies of files and directories.
 * Set up the script to be run.
-* Create a task in *Task Scheduler*, giving the task a name, configuring the user account to run the script on, and defining a schedule for the script.
-* Add an *Action* with the following settings:
+* Add an *Action* for the task with the following settings:
   * Action: `Start a program`
   * Program/script: `Powershell`
   * Add arguments (optional): `C:\path\to\script.ps1`
 * Repeat the steps for each script that is to be scheduled.

-* If unsure, refer to official documentation or guides on using *Task Scheduler*.
+Refer to Microsoft's documentation or guides on using *Task Scheduler*.

 ## Parameters